MichelleDomagala-Tang/SoBar/README.md

 !IMPORTANT!
 This is a gradle project so you must import the project as a "gradle project" in eclipse in order to compile it!

-A display of the front-end application can be seen by downloading the "Expo" application on any Andriod Device.
+A display of the front-end application can be seen by downloading "Expo" from the Google Play Store on any Andriod Device.

 In the Expo application, scan the QR given at: https://expo.io/@willee/sobar

 Please email one of us if there are difficulties.